mikeminton/mintys-toast-message/README.md

 # Minty's Toast Message (mintys-toast-message)

-This repository contains a lightweight, customizable toast notification system built with JavaScript and CSS.
+This repository contains a lightweight, customisable toast notification system built with JavaScript and CSS.
 It provides an easy way to integrate informative and interactive notifications into your web projects without needing third-party plugins.

 ## Features